 Dropping down the trail with views of hanging lakes feeding the Kings River, we met northbound section hikers and others who mentioned a “North-South Lake loop.”
 We made a side trek to Le Conte Ranger Station; a luxurious cabin perched above the river.
-The ranger was surprised to hear the Muir Hut had broken door window.
+The ranger was surprised to hear the Muir Hut was locked and had a broken door window.
 We left the JMT for good, switchbacking up Dusy Creek to shelter from the rain in a lodgepole pine grove.

 Autumn on the Eastside